THE-GAME-DEVOPS/supermario/README.md

    Select an AWS AMI, place it in the public subnet, and attach the Security Group.

 4. **Instance Configuration**
-   Install Docker & Docker Compose — either automatically via EC2 User Data or manually through the terminal—and create a Docker Compose file mapping the container’s internal port to a host port.
+   Install Docker — either automatically via EC2 User Data or manually through the terminal.

 ## Steps to run container